-- Define seriously ill patients, see Appendix D. Those eligible for palliative care should not also be receiving hospice. - Support provision of palliative care for seriously ill patients (i.e., in-patient, out-patient, home) concurrent life prolonging (e.g., curative, disease modifying) treatment. - Do not include a home-bound requirement for home-based palliative care. - Reimburse for telemedicine or telemonitoring care for seriously ill patients as defined in RCW 74.09.325 or RCW 74.09.658 (or more recent) - Consider alternative methods of reimbursing for palliative care such as a per participant per month (PPPM) palliative care benefit for seriously ill patients that is open to all ages and follows a patient across settings (e.g., if hospitalized) and does not require the patient to be homebound or to stop curative or active therapy with the setting of provision of specialty palliative care services (e.g., hospital) as the accountable entity. - Identification: Develop an agreed-upon strategy to identify seriously ill patients (e.g., such as with the PACSSI Eligibility and Tiering Criteria outlined in Appendix D). - Interdisciplinary: Require an interdisciplinary approach to care that does not require a physician to lead the interdisciplinary team. - Payment structure: Offer a larger payment for the initial intake visit, a PPPM payment, and a smaller per-in-person visit payment. - Services: Palliative care should include the following services (outlined in more detail on the following pages): - An initial assessment - Goals of care conversation(s) - Advance care planning - Assessment of cognitive impairment - Assessment and management of functional needs - Assessment and management of symptoms/medical care - Pharmacy management - Caregiver support, if needed

-- Assessment and management of behavioral health/psychosocial needs related to serious illness - Spiritual care needs - Other, as needed - Ongoing management - Define excluded services (e.g., hospitalizations for unrelated diagnoses) - Measure: Evaluate using at least one metric related to (1) potentially avoidable complications and (2) patient-specific quality of life.
+- Define seriously ill patients, see Appendix D. Those eligible for palliative care should not also be receiving hospice. - Support provision of palliative care for seriously ill patients (i.e., in-patient, out-patient, home) concurrent life prolonging (e.g., curative, disease modifying). - Do not include a home-bound requirement for home-based palliative care. - Reimburse for telemedicine or telemonitoring care for seriously ill patients as defined in RCW 74.09.325 or RCW 74.09.658 (or more recent) - Provide a per member per month (PMPM) palliative care benefit for seriously ill patients that is open to all ages and follows a patient across settings (e.g., if hospitalized) and does not require the patient to be homebound or to stop curative or active therapy with the setting of provision of specialty palliative care services (e.g., hospital) as the accountable entity. - Identification: Develop an agreed-upon strategy to identify seriously ill patients (e.g., such as with the PACSSI Eligibility and Tiering Criteria outlined in Appendix D). - o Interdisciplinary: Require an interdisciplinary approach to care that does not require a physician to lead the interdisciplinary team. - Payment structure: Offer a larger payment for the initial intake visit, a PMPM payment, and a smaller per-in-person visit payment. - Services: Use recommendations on the following pages to define the included specialty palliative care services and which services are excluded (e.g., hospitalizations). - Measure: Measure success using at least one metric related to (1) potentially avoidable complications and (2) patient-specific quality of life.
 See page 18 for options under each of these categories.
 Metrics may be tied to gainsharing.